Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 -   An Orange Pi One (or similar SBC) with Armbian/Debian and SSH access.
 -   Node.js v20+, Git, and PM2 installed.
--   **Build Tools:** The application has dependencies that may need to be compiled from source.
+-   **Build Tools:** The application has dependencies that need to be compiled from source.
 Ensure you have the necessary build tools installed:
     ```bash
     sudo apt-get update
-    sudo apt-get install -y build-essential
+    sudo apt-get install -y build-essential python3
     ```

 ### **Step 1: MikroTik Router Configuration**